piskvorky/gensim/SECURITY.md

 ## Reporting a Vulnerability

-Email me@radimrehurek.com and m@penkov.dev.
-We will investigate and get back to you as soon as possible.
+Open a ticket and add the "security" label to it.
+Describe the vulnerability in general.
+We'll reach out to you for specifics.